dfaranha/au-syssec-f24-exercises/06_transport_layer_security/readme.md

 ![image](https://github.com/dfaranha/au-syssec-f23/blob/master/exercises/06_transport_layer_security/network-layout.png)

 Pick an IP address `192.168.3.W` in the range `192.168.3.2-69`.
-Connect to one of the wireless networks using the host system (you know the password) and test that you can connect to `http://192.168.3.W/` using a Web browser (this time we are using the default port `80`).
+Connect to one of the wireless networks using the host system (you know the password) and test that you can connect to `http://192.168.3.W/` using a Web browser.
 The traffic between your browser and the server is now being routed by the AP with manually inserted static routes.

-Start the VM and make sure that you can `ping 192.168.3.W` and access the HTTP address above in the VM.
-Verify that you can capture traffic between the host and `192.168.3.W` using Wireshark running in the VM, to confirm that the interface is functional in bridged mode.
+Start the VM and make sure that you can `ping 192.168.3.W` and access the HTTP address above in the VM, so you verify that the interface is functional in bridged mode.
-Now access `https://192.168.3.W/` (HTTPS) and you will receive a warning about the self-signed certificate, which you should accept as trusted.

-## Exercise 1: Malicious-in-the-middle against HTTP
+## Exercise 1: Malicious-in-the-middle against HTTP in proxy mode

 Connect a mobile device to the wireless network and take note of its address `192.168.1/2.X`, referred from here on as `mobile`.
 You can typically find the IP address of your mobile device by looking into the network configurations.